-Underground high voltage cables have been a great innovation to the electrical distribution industry.
-While they make an installation look more visually pleasing than the overhead systems currently being utilised, they are often exposed to scenarios which are overlooked by electrical designers and engineers.
+Underground high voltage cables are a great innovation to the electrical distribution industry.
+While they make an installation look more visually pleasing than the overhead systems currently being utilized, they are often exposed to scenarios which are overlooked by electrical designers and engineers.
 It is common practice to protect your cables from mechanical damage via installation methods and manufacturing mechanical protection systems, however in some areas, cables have an environmental issue leading to a shortened lifespan and failure.
 Termites!
 Even though electrical cables are not considered food for the termites it is well known they can attack underground cables damaging the integrity of the installation, which eventually leads to failures.
 Some areas in Australia have a higher risk of termites such as the northern part of Queensland and the Northern Territory requiring underground cables to have an added protective layer during manufacturing.

 Methods for termite protection on underground systems include hard physical barriers such as:

-When performing joints/terminations on the cable, it is imperative to continue the termite protection all the way through the joint.
-This is generally achieved using stainless steel mesh being installed as a protective layer over the joined cable (refer image).
+When performing joints/terminations on the cable it is imperative to continue the termite protection all the way through the joint.
+This is generally achieved using stainless-steel mesh being installed as a protective layer over the joined cable (refer image).
 The use of roll springs or hose clamps ensures termites cannot enter the joint body.

 Are you planning on installing underground cables on your electrical systems?
 Call us today to find out if you require extra protection for your cables.